-Alexis Weissenberg was born in Sofia, Bulgaria, on the 26th of July 1929.
+Alexis Weissenberg was born in Sofia, Bulgaria on the 26 of July 1929.

-There, at the Jerusalem Academy of Music, he had Alfred Schröder (co-disciple of Artur Schnabel) as Piano teacher and Joseph Grünthal (Josef Tal) for Harmony and Composition.
+There, at the Jerusalem Academy of Music, he studied piano under Alfred Schröder (co-disciple of Artur Schnabel) and harmony and composition under Joseph Grünthal (Josef Tal).
 Very soon he had his first concert with orchestra (Beethoven 3rd with the Jerusalem Radio Orchestra).
 Just after the war’s end, Professor Leo Kestenberg offered him an engagement for three consecutive seasons, the last of which was conducted by Leonard Bernstein.
 He started a major tour in South Africa, consisting of 15 concerts with four different recital programs and five concerti.

-He received lessons from Artur Schnabel and Wanda Landowska and then went to The Juilliard School of Music, where he enrolled in Olga Samaroff’s class, who together with Rosina Lhévinne, shared the top talents of the times.
+He received lessons from Artur Schnabel and Wanda Landowska and then went to The Juilliard School of Music, where he enrolled in the studio of Olga Samaroff, who together with Rosina Lhévinne, shared the top talents of the times.

 In 1947, he won both the Leventritt Competition and the Philadelphia Youth Competition.

-His career started quickly with these awards and, that same year, he made his US debut, with Chopin’s Piano Concerto no.1 with the New York Philharmonic Orchestra conducted by George Szell, and Rachmaninov’s Piano Concerto no.3 with the Philadelphia Orchestra under Eugène Ormandy.
+With this awards, his career flourished and that same year, he made his US debut performing Chopin’s Piano Concerto no.1 with the New York Philharmonic Orchestra under George Szell and Rachmaninov’s Piano Concerto no.3 with the Philadelphia Orchestra under Eugène Ormandy.

-He started composing when he was a child, his first composition (at least, the first that has been preserved) being a little piece for solo piano that he wrote when he was 9 years old, and the last one, a jazz-flavoured piano Sonata, written in 1982.
-He has left several compositions, among which there are pieces for piano solo, for two pianos, transcriptions, song arrangements, cadenzas and four musicals.
+He started composing when he was a child.
+His first composition (at least, the first that has been preserved) was a little piece for solo piano that he wrote when he was 9 years old, and the last one, a jazz-flavoured piano Sonata, written in 1982.
+He has left behind numerous compositions, including pieces for piano solo and two pianos, transcriptions, song arrangements, cadenzas and four musicals.

-He was an excellent caricaturist and illustrator, and he created wonderful collages, mostly related to his extensive professional career, which are mainly exposed in Sofia’s Sala Bulgaria.
+He was an excellent caricaturist and illustrator, and he created wonderful collages, mostly related to his extensive professional career.
+These collages are exhibited in Sofia’s Sala Bulgaria.

-His recorded legacy embraces a huge range, and though mostly from the Romantic repertoire, it also extends back to Bach and Scarlatti and forward to Prokofiev, Ravel or Stravinsky.
+His recorded legacy encompasses a huge range of repertoire, and though mostly from the Romantic period, it also extends back to Bach and Scarlatti and forward to Prokofiev, Ravel and Stravinsky.

-Alexis Weissenberg died in Lugano, Switzerland, on the 8th of January 2012.
+Alexis Weissenberg died in Lugano, Switzerland on the 8 of January 2012.